-Maximum residual disinfectant level The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. goal or MRDLG:
+Maximum residual disinfectant level goal The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-not applicable. na:
+na: not applicable.

-mrem: millirems per year (a measure of radiation absorbed by the body)
+millirems per year (a measure of radiation absorbed by the body) mrem:

-micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water. :dag
+ppb: micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water.

-:mqq milligrams per liter or parts per million - or one ounce in 7,350 gallons of water.
+milligrams per liter or parts per million - or one ounce in 7,350 gallons of water. ppm: